Gabrielle McIntyre – Australia (Chair)

-Ms McIntyre has conducted numerous training sessions on justice and war crimes-related issues for legal professionals and has authored a number of articles and chapters addressing topics in human rights and international criminal law.
+Ms McIntyre has conducted numerous training sessions on justice and war crimes-related issues for judges and other legal professionals in Sierra Leone, Cambodia, the former Yugoslavia and elsewhere, and has authored a number of articles and chapters addressing topics in human rights and international criminal law.

 On 30 November, 2016, Judicael Elidje assumed his new role as the Deputy Representative of UNFPA in the Chad Country Office.
 Previously he was the Team Leader of the Humanitarian and Fragile Context Unit at the United Nations Population Fund’s (UNFPA) West and Central Africa Regional Office in Dakar, Senegal.
 As Regional Specialist for Humanitarian Response and Preparedness, his role was to provide support to 23 countries especially the most affected by crises such as the Central African Republic, Nigeria, countries in the Sahel belt.
 He was responsible for strengthening technical and programmatic engagement in humanitarian efforts, including increasing resources and capacity building, build partnerships in support of sexual and reproductive health, gender, and population and development in emergency and humanitarian settings.